Free Printable Homeschool Morning Menu (Customizable)

 • Pledge of Allegiance

-Here is a sample of some of the pages.
+Take a closer look at some of the pages below.
 My five-year-old’s favorite page is the weather page because he says it’s the only one he doesn’t have to ‘think’ when doing.
 The name practice sheet will need to be printed twice.
 In the “I can spell my name” the letters can be cut, laminated, and then attached using velcro sticky dots.

 Homeschool morning menu pages - PDF